MLTSHP/mltshp/developerdocs/reference.rst

    unless the shake_id parameter is provided.

    :param sharekey: the :entity:`sharekey` of the file to save
-   :param shake_id: the id of the destination :entity:`shake` the file should be saved to (optional)
+   :form shake_id: the id of the destination :entity:`shake` the file should be saved to (optional)
    :status 200: the file was saved, and the response is the saved :entity:`sharedfile`
    :status 400: the file could not be saved, probably because the file belongs to the authenticated user
    :status 403: the file could not be saved due to permission issues